cham207388/fastapi-alembic-sqlmodel-poetry-starter/README.md

 | testing               | pytest<br/>six<br/>mockito         | unit testing by mocking dependencies    |
 | logging               | loguru                             | simple logging                          |
 | dependency management | NA                                 | NA                                      |

+## Auditing

+The following fields are added for auditing purpose.

+- created_at
+- updated_at
+- created_by
+- updated_by

+Using middleware and context to set this values.
+Timestamp for date fields and